QHXCoder2017/Relevant-use-of-COCO-Dataset/README.md

 * h5_split.py is to reduce the number of data in h5 files;
 * images_to_txt.py is to write images information to txt file;
 * json_to_txt.py is to write the information in the json file to the txt file.
+* GT_show.py is to draw the ground truth of the COCO dataset or your own dataset(json and images are needed)